thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector/examples/time-series-and-attributes/device-name-and-profile-message-and-constant-bytes.md

         title: Then under "**Profile name**" subsection choose "**Constant**" for the "**Name**" field, enter `default`, this is **Constant** value that will be used to form device profile name.
     ===
         image: /images/gateway/mqtt-connector/examples/device-name-and-profile-message-and-constant-bytes-7.png,
-        title: Also, we need to add at least one attribute/time series because the connector will not add a device without any data to read as we remember The first four bytes represent the device name, and the remaining bytes represent the temperature value .
+        title: Also, we need to add at least one attribute/time series because the connector will not add a device without any data to read as we remember.
+The first four bytes represent the device name, and the remaining bytes represent the temperature value.
 Click on the "**pencil**" icon next to the "**Time series**" section.
     ===
         image: /images/gateway/mqtt-connector/examples/device-name-and-profile-message-and-constant-bytes-8.png,
         title: In the opened window, click on the "**Add time series**" button and fill the fields as on the corresponding image.
+Don't forget to save changes.
 '
 %}